iandebeer/castanet/README.md

 ## Getting Started

-(For now, the Coloured Petri Net is like a Model T Ford - you can have any colour as long as it is black).

 Formally, a Petri Net is a state transition graph that maps Places (circles) to Transitions (rectangles) and Transitions to Places via Arcs (arrows).
 It is well suited for describing the flow of concurrent processes.